wnguyen36/IIIV/README.md

 1. Clone the repo and open the desired `.ino` file in the Arduino IDE.
 2. Wire components per [wiring diagram](iiiv_wiring.png).
 3. Select your board and port, then upload.
-4. Start the dashboard: `cd dashboard && npm install && npm run dev`
+4. Check out the dashboard demo: `cd dashboard && npm install && npm run dev`

 ## Future Work